RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

 Consider the description of this provision contained in the Authors Guild Model Trade Book Contract: “Conditions Governing the Manuscript and Termination”  Section 3, p.
 12.

-> Almost all publishers' boilerplates contain "satisfactory manuscript" clauses that allow them to terminate contracts despite the work's actual fitness for publication and professional competence.&hellip; When invoked by the publisher, the satisfactory manuscript clause effectively: transforms the advance into a repayable loan; dissolves the publishing commitment; depreives you of your valuable investment of time, labor, and money; gives the publisher a free exclusive option on the book; and makes the contract one-sided and not fully binding.
+> Almost all publishers' boilerplates contain "satisfactory manuscript" clauses that allow them to terminate contracts despite the work's actual fitness for publication and professional competence.&hellip; When invoked by the publisher, the satisfactory manuscript clause effectively: transforms the advance into a repayable loan; dissolves the publishing commitment; deprives you of your valuable investment of time, labor, and money; gives the publisher a free exclusive option on the book; and makes the contract one-sided and not fully binding.

 The Authors Guild suggests the following language be used instead: